moreunum/dotFiles/emacs.md

 * plugins
   * helm
   * projectile
-  * avy
   * rtags
-  * ycm, cedet, company mode, irony mode, clang-tags
+  * completion:
+    * not sure: rtags does completion?
+    * best: ycm?
+    * next best? irony-mode w/ company or auto-complete
-  * helm-gtags
+    * other: cedet, clang-tags, helm-gtags
+  * fiplr? may be obsolete with helm/projectile
+  * flycheck? (maybe obsolete by ycm)
   * function-args
-  * emacs gdb many windows
+  * emacs gdb many windows - figure this out
   * emacs-dbgr = other languages
   * magit
+  * guide-key
+  * powerline?
+  * evil-multiedit